This time two months ago, I was boarding a plane but considering turning around and going back to the safety and security of my home.

 The next month:

-I will be spending the next week moving up the east coast of Taiwan before heading to China.
-I have absolutely no idea how long I will stay there, but I have a double entry visa so I can go to Hong Kong half way through.
-The thought of China scares me, and I feel incredibly apprehensive about going, so I’ll either freak out and leave after a week or stay for a couple of months.
+I’ll be spending the next week travelling up the east coast of Taiwan before heading to China.
+I have absolutely no idea how long I will stay there, but I have a double entry visa so I can go to Hong Kong half-way through.
+I know that a lot of new travellers struggle in China, so I’m intrigued to see how I’ll find it!

 Looking to follow along with my travels through my monthly summaries?
 You can read the previous month’s summary here, the next month’s summary here, or head on over to the monthly summary page to read from the very beginning!